-My 401(k) savings have grown to a plump 6-figure level after 14 years of participating in my employer’s plan.
+My 401(k) savings grew to a plump 6-figure level after 14 years of participating in my employer’s plan.
 For 13 of those years, it was a very crappy 401(k) plan due to poor fund selection, high expense ratios (fees), and third-party adviser fees.

 The third party did nothing after 2004.
 But they still took fees every pay period for more than a decade.

-After about six years of lobbying, they finally caved and switched to a more established provider with no third-party fees.
+After about six years of lobbying, my employer finally caved and switched to a more established provider with no third-party fees.
 The new plan is cheaper for the company and has a better variety of lower cost funds for employees.
 Still not awesome, but I was happy for a change.

 Fees were costing me thousands in the original plan.
 I figured I could have left my job and saved $4,000-$5,000 a year in fees by moving my 401(k) to an IRA with a broader selection of investments.